-The On Campus EMBA program is an AACSB accredited 15-month 4-semester program that begins in late August and finishes right before Thanksgiving of the following year.
+The program is an AACSB accredited 15-month, 4-semester program that begins in August and finishes in November of the following year.

-The On Campus EMBA program is a cohort-based program, which means that all students enter the program at the same time, take the same classes, and move through the program with their initial cohort.
+The On-Campus EMBA program is a cohort-based program, where all students enter the program at the same time and move through the courses with their initial cohort.
 Students are assigned to teams at the start of the program and will remain with their team for the duration of the program.

 All students must attend a 3-day orientation session prior to the start of classes.

 Classes are held on alternate Friday and Saturdays from 7:30 a.m. to 4:30 p.m.
-Breakfast, lunch, and snacks are provided on class days.
+Meals and snacks are provided on class days.

-International Seminar: All students are required to attend the international seminar, which is a 7-to-10 day business and cultural educational trip near the end of the program.
+International Seminar: All students are required to attend the international seminar, which is an 8-to-10 day business and cultural educational trip near the end of the program.
 All arrangements are made by RIT, and airfare and lodging are provided by the program.